 Our accidents and incidents reports provide statistical data on negative ("cruise minus") experiences during unfortunate events at sea and ashore.
-Here you will find detailed reports on cruise ship disasters (sinking, groundings, collision, allisions, listing, fires), mechanical / technical incidents and accidents, air and sea pollution, Norovirus and other cruise illness outbreaks.
+Here you will find detailed reports on cruise ship disasters (sinking, groundings, collisions, allisions, listing, fires), mechanical / technical incidents and accidents, sea pollution, Norovirus-Coronavirus and other cruise illness outbreaks.

-Our cruise ship incidents reports also include cases of crew and passenger deaths, injuries (overboard, missing people, drowning, suicide), crimes (murder, sexual, violence /assaults), cruise law news (individually filed lawsuits, class action cases, scandals, etc).
+Our cruise ship incidents reports also include cases of crew and passenger deaths, injuries (overboards, missing people, drownings, suicides), crimes (murders, sexual, violence /assaults), cruise law news (individually filed lawsuits, class action cases, scandals, etc).

-If you don't search for events on a particular vessel (via the search box above), the following link jumps directly to our list of sea-going passenger ships with accident / incident reports.
+If you don't search for events on a particular vessel (via the search box above), the following link jumps down directly to our list of sea-going passenger ships with accident-incident reports.

-As soon as something wrong happens on a particular cruise passenger vessel, we add a report regarding the accident / incident at the vessel's dedicated accident page.
-This way, CruiseMapper provides its visitors with an unofficial cruise ship accident database of "bad cruise" (minus) events at sea and on shore (during port of call stays, private or group excursions and tours).
+As soon as something wrong happens on a particular passenger ship, we add a report regarding the accident / incident at the vessel's dedicated accident page.
+This way, CruiseMapper provides you with an unofficial cruise ship accident database of "bad cruise" (minus) events at sea and on shore (during port stays, private or group excursions and tours).

 Cruise Ship Accidents

-Despite everything you read here about the dangers on cruise ships, remember to stay positive and don't be afraid of cruising.
-Unarguably, ship cruises are among our time's top 5 "best value for money" travel vacation deals.
+Despite everything you read here about dangers on cruise ships, remember to stay positive and don't be afraid of cruising.
+Unarguably, ship cruises are among travel industry's top 5 "best value for money" vacation options.
 And remember that even cheapest cruise deals are almost all-inclusive.
-Your ticket price includes the accommodation, all meals (almost 24 hour available), room-service (on most passenger shipping lines), live entertainment, modern swimming pools and jacuzzies, Not to forget the exciting itineraries with plenty of ports of call - on your very own and so special vacation travel on a ship.
+Your ticket price includes accommodation, all meals (almost 24 hour available), room-service (on most companies), live entertainment, swimming pools and jacuzzies, not to forget exciting itineraries with plenty of ports.

-Most of the statistical data regarding passenger ship accidents and cruise incidents is based on official reports published online by the United States Coast Guard (USCG.mil).
+Most statistical data regarding passenger ship accidents and cruise incidents is based on official reports published online by United States Coast Guard (USCG.mil).
 Other sources are online news media and local police reports.
-The statistics for cruise illness outbreaks is based on official reports published online by the US agency "Centers for Disease Control and Prevention" (CDC.gov).
+Statistics for cruise illness outbreaks are based on official reports published online by the US agency "Centers for Disease Control and Prevention" (CDC.gov).
 Our cruise ship tracking service is sponsored by VesselFinder.com.

-- The USCG department is a branch of the US Armed Forces.
-It provides maritime service to both military and commercial/civilian marine vessels in distress at sea.
-The department provides a maritime law enforcement service, and has jurisdiction in both US and international waters.
+- USCG department is a branch of US Armed Forces.
+It provides maritime service to both military and commercial/civilian vessels in distress at sea.
+The department provides maritime law enforcement service, and has jurisdiction in both US and international waters.

-- CDC is the USA's national public health institute, and a federal agency under the umbrella of the US Department of Health and Human Services.
-The CDC agency is headquartered in the state of Georgia (DeKalb County, located northeast of Atlanta city).
+- CDC is USA's national public health institute, and federal agency under the umbrella of US Department of Health and Human Services.
+CDC is headquartered in Georgia (DeKalb County, northeast of Atlanta GA).

-- VesselFinder is a free AIS marine traffic tracker providing real-time ship tracking service and historic ship positions (vessel movement) data worldwide.
+- VesselFinder is a free AIS marine traffic tracker providing real-time ship tracking data and historic ship positions (vessel movement) worldwide.

-An average medevac (medical emergency evacuation) of cruise ship passenger / crew conducted by the USCG cost around USD 30,000, depending on the distance between the vessel and the nearest Coast Guard Air Station.
+An average medevac (medical emergency evacuation) of cruise ship passenger / crew conducted by the USCG cost around USD 30,000.
+The cost depends on the distance between vessel and nearest Coast Guard Air Station.
 USCG medevacs are paid by the US taxpayers.
 No expenses are charged directly to cruise companies or passengers / crew.